Nat-Lab/webrs-server/readme.md

 ### Building

-You will need to have NodeJS ready before you can build the web app.
+You will need to have NodeJS ready before you can build the server.

 ```
 $ git clone https://github.com/nat-lab/webrs-server